lammps/lammps/doc/src/Modify_overview.rst

-The advantage of C++ and its object-orientation is that all the code and variables needed to define the new feature are in the 2 files you write, and thus shouldn't make the rest of LAMMPS more complex or cause side-effect bugs.
+The advantage of C++ and its object-orientation is that all the code and variables needed to define the new feature are in the 2 files you write, and thus should not make the rest of LAMMPS more complex or cause side-effect bugs.

 Here is a concrete example.
 Suppose you write 2 files pair_foo.cpp